Master of Science in Clinical Mental Health Counseling

 It is no secret any more that the Jewish communities are not immune to the dangers that exist which have penetrated deep into our midst.
 From addictions, to marital strife, to domestic violence, our communities are in desperate need of truly competent therapists who understand our sensitivities, but are trained clinically and professionally to offer effective counseling.
 This 60-credit hour accredited MS CMHC Program prepares you to engage with diverse populations and educates students for a national counselor examination toward certification and licensure eligibility.
 Students must consult their licensing boards for specific competency requirements for licensure eligibility.

 Want to Learn More about the Distinctions between Mental Health Counseling and Social Work?
-Click Here to Explore!
+Click Here to Explore the Differences

 And check out this article from the Ohio Counselor, Social Worker, and Marriage & Family Therapy Board for even more field insights.